Riccardo-Foschi/Blender-Uncertainty-Calculator/README.md

 The mathematical formulas used to calculate the AU_V and AU_VR are reported below:
 <img src="https://github.com/user-attachments/assets/ac0c8f2c-1316-43b7-9ea1-061d6a008e3f" alt="AUV_AUVR Formulas" width="500" height="">

+The AU_V formula is as user-independent as possible, while the AU_VR formula is more knowledge-oriented, due to the Relevance factor which is critically assigned by the human operator only to the most relevant elements of the 3D model.
+When a Relevance factor different from 1.00 is used, the resulting difference between AU_V and AU_VR can indicate at a glance if the model is more uncertain in the most relevant parts or not.

-The weighting for the volume might look like a limitation of this methodology, however, it is crucial because it guarantees segmentation-independent results (two models that have equal shape but are differently segmented will still give the same AU_V or AU_VR results), furthermore, it will foster better modelling practices because closed solid manifold models are reusable in more contexts (e.g. 3D printing, simulations, etc.).
+The weighting for the volume is used to guarantee segmentation-independent results (two models that have equal shape but are differently segmented will still return the same AU_V or AU_VR results), furthermore, it will foster better modelling practices because closed solid manifold models are reusable in more contexts (e.g. 3D printing, simulations, etc.).

 It is important to note that higher uncertainty in hypothetical reconstructions does not imply lower scientific value; well-documented high-uncertainty models can enhance understanding by critically integrating diverse sources and advancing scientific discourse.
-Nevertheless, since the two formulas AU_V and AU_VR represent the extreme synthesis of the complex process of Uncertainty assessing, they have not to be considered self-sufficient, but complementary to proper documentation and visualization of the hypothetically reconstructed case study.
+Nevertheless, since the two formulas AU_V and AU_VR represent the extreme synthesis of the complex process of Uncertainty assessing, they cannot be considered self-sufficient, but complementary to proper documentation and visualisation of the hypothetically reconstructed case study.

 BIBLIOGRAFIC REFERENCES: